 Stay safe at the range, in the field or at home by following these guidelines.

-Shotguns fill a variety of roles.
-Loaded with the right ammunition, they can serve in home defense, target/competitive shooting and hunting.
+Handguns fill a variety of roles.
+In the right caliber and loaded with the right ammunition, they can serve roles in personal defense, target/competitive shooting ad hunting.

-• Training Options Many new shooters are interested in shotguns for hunting.
-If you're among them, check out one of the many hunter safety classes available.
-To find a class near you, check out one of Federal Premium's education partners.
+- Training Options Most new handgun shooters are interested in handguns for personal defense.
+If you're among them, check out one of the many conceal and carry classes available.
+To find a class near you, or a class geared toward hunting, check out one of Federal Premium's education partners.